Continuum field theory of 3D topological orders with emergent fermions and braiding statistics: Condensation picture and -matrix term

 \subsection{Self-statistics from the expectation values of framed Wilson operators}

-Next, we study self-statistics of particle excitation in $3$D topological order which turns out to be controlled by the coefficients of the $BB$ term.
+Next, we study self-statistics (i.e., exchange statistics) of particle excitations in $3$D topological order which turns out to be controlled by the coefficients of the $BB$ term.
 Furthermore, the expression of self-statistics shares a similar form of that of $\left(2+1\right)$D Chern-Simons theory.

-In the following, we apply the standard methodology in the field of TQFT to determine self-statistics of particles: computing the expectation values of framed Wilson operators:
+In the following, we apply the standard methodology in TQFTs to determine self-statistics of particles: computing the expectation values of framed Wilson operators:

 where $\langle \mathcal{O}\rangle $ is defined as: $\langle \mathcal{O}\rangle = \mathcal{Z}^{-1}\int \mathcal{D}A^i\mathcal{D}B^i \exp({\rm i}S)\mathcal{O}\, $.
 The partition function $\mathcal{Z}=\int \mathcal{D}A^i\mathcal{D}B^i \exp({\rm i}S)$ with the action given by Eq.~(\ref{eq:n_component_BB term}).